-For guys looking for a little more shine, we suggest Jack Black, which combines the best aspects of wax and pomade: it has the durable hold of the former, and the silver screen finish of the latter.
+For guys looking for a little more shine, we suggest Jack Black, which combines the best aspects of wax and pomade.
+It has the durable hold of the former and the silver screen finish of the latter.

-One of our favorite haircare brands, Hanz De Fuko’s wax offers medium hold, and a semi-matte shine, which means you can easily mold and shape your hair throughout the day.
-Like the rest of the brand’s products, this wax is made with natural ingredients, and is cruelty free, which means it’s great for your hair and the environment.
+One of our favorite haircare brands, Hanz De Fuko’s wax offers medium hold and a semi-matte shine, which means you can easily mold and shape your hair throughout the day.
+Like the rest of the brand’s products, this wax is made with natural ingredients and is cruelty-free, which means it’s great for your hair and the environment.

-While other styling products we tried contained some headache-inducing fragrances, Tigi’s wax is thankfully fragrance free.
-Its thick white paste is a little sticky to put on, but leaves an invisible all-day hold.
+While other styling products we tried contained some headache-inducing fragrances, Tigi’s wax is thankfully fragrance-free.
+Its thick white paste is a little sticky to put on but leaves an invisible all-day hold.

-Great for guys with oilier hair, this dry wax offers a matte finish, and a super strong hold.
+Great for guys with oilier hair, this dry wax offers a matte finish and a super-strong hold.
 Yes, it’s a little difficult to wash off with shampoo (again, it’s strong), but the residual product makes your hair look even better the next day.

-This is one of the lightest waxes on our list, yet still provides incredible hold, thanks to a proprietary formula that also nourishes hair.
+This is one of the lightest waxes on our list, yet it still provides incredible hold, thanks to a proprietary formula that also nourishes hair.
 Best for guys with short hair.

-While most waxes don’t work very well for guys with longer, curlier hair, we had to make an exception for American Crew’s liquid wax, which has the consistency of gel, yet the strength of wax.
+While most waxes don’t work very well for guys with longer, curlier hair, we had to make an exception for American Crew’s liquid wax, which has the consistency of a gel yet the strength of wax.
 Yes, it’s a little too fragrant, but its effectiveness on longer locks more than makes up for it.

 Great for guys with straight hair, Old Spice’s super affordable wax offers a tight hold without giving you helmet hair.

-There are plenty of reasons why Hairstory’s wax keeps selling out: It offers 24-hour hold with a shine-free finish, and can tame even the unruliest cowlicks and frizz.
+There are plenty of reasons why Hairstory’s wax keeps selling out: It offers 24-hour hold with a shine-free finish and can tame even the unruliest cowlicks and frizz.